-Tammy Sinkfield-Morey, DNP, MAN, RN, PHN, CRRN, is one of eight inpatient Nursing supervisors at Gillette Children’s Specialty Healthcare, and has worked here for more than 20 years.
+Tammy Sinkfield-Morey, DNP, MAN, RN, PHN, CRRN, is one of eight inpatient Nursing supervisors at Gillette Children’s and has worked at Gillette for 25 years.

 She is well known by patients, families and fellow staff members alike for the compassion, kindness, joy and empathy she brings to her work and the care she provides.

 When Sinkfield-Morey began her career as a nurse at Gillette, she was the first black woman to do so.
 Through the years, she’s been a tireless advocate for building a more diverse, equitable and inclusive workplace at Gillette.

 She also recently served as a guest co-editor with Brigit Carter, PhD for the first issue of the 2021 Creative Nursing Journal in which her guest editor article documents a series of conversations with fellow colleague and nursing leader, Teddie Potter, PhD, focused upon methods for creating safe dialogues between people of different races to inform collective understanding.

 We recently had a conversation with Sinkfield-Morey about her journal as well as what celebrating Martin Luther King Jr. Day means to her.

 Your article in Creative Nursing centers around the importance of personal narrative and storytelling, which is not always what you expect from a medical publication, can you talk about why you made that your focus?

 During my 20 years as a registered nurse, I was struck by the power of story, and what can happen when you share yours with another human being.
 Time and time again, it seemed that individual stories could bridge divides and differences that previously seemed intractable.